mikavir/casa-quest/README.md

     - A dedicated page for house information contains all the necessary questions and forms to capture comprehensive details about the property.

 ![screenshot](documentation/feature/feature-house.png)

 - **Add House**

-    - Introducing a dedicated page for users to seamlessly add new houses with essential information and images significantly enhances the platform's functionality and user experience
+    - Introducing a dedicated page for users to add new houses enhances platform functionality and user experience significantly.

 ![screenshot](documentation/feature/feature-add-house.png)

 - **Edit a house**

     - Allowing users to edit the information they've provided is crucial for ensuring accuracy and relevance over time.
 This feature empowers users to keep their property details up-to-date, reflecting any changes accurately.
 It enhances user experience by offering flexibility and control, fostering a sense of ownership and satisfaction with the platform.